MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/gradientmaps.rst

 and "n_components".

 The **gradients** property is a cell array containing the (unaligned) gradients of each input matrix.
-Each cell is an n-by-m matrix why n is the number of datapoints and m the number of components.
-In joint embedding the gradients of all data sets are computed simultaneously, and thus no unaligned gradients are stored. aligned
+Each cell is an n-by-m matrix where n is the number of datapoints and m the number of components.
+In joint embedding the gradients of all data sets are computed simultaneously, and thus no unaligned gradients are stored.

 The **aligned** property is a cell array of identical dimensions to the gradients property.
 If an alignment was requested, then the aligned data are